iande/mathish.com/_posts/2011-05-21-empirically-challenged.md

 2. The link between a "readable" story and "readable" code is probably stronger, but the two are not equivalent.
-3. The visualization of quantitative data has implications in readability of code, and potentially the readability of language.
+3. The visualization of quantitative data has implications in readability of code, and potentially the readability of programming languages.
-4. Code produce two products: a solution to some problem to be consumed by users, and the code itself, to be consumed by developers.
+4. Code produces two products: a solution to some problem to be consumed by users, and the code itself, to be consumed by developers.
 Writing code that only solves the problem is a partial victory.